 How We Tested Bike Phone Mounts

-We started this review by thoroughly researching offerings in the world of handlebar phone mounts and ordering a selection from the standout performances.
+We started this review by thoroughly researching offerings in the world of handlebar phone mounts and ordering a selection from the standout performers.
 Then, we established a few criteria to help us evaluate the mounts we selected:

 - Simplicity: Is the mount easy to set up and operate, or do we need a master’s in engineering to use it?
 Mounts that scored high in this metric offered easy, intuitive setups and a streamlined design.